-Snorkeling and diving attract water-loving adventure seekers to Banda Neira, but did you know this Indonesian island was once highly sought after for its nutmeg and spices?
-In this guest post, Gloria Mabery shares the history of Indonesia’s Spice Islands and where to enjoy Banda Neira’s spices and foods.
+Snorkeling and diving attract water-loving adventure seekers to Banda Neira, of the Banda Islands in Indonesia.
+But, did you know this Indonesian island was once highly sought after for its nutmeg and spices?

 Disclosure: This Banda Neira travel guide contains affiliate links.
 When you click on or make a purchase from one of these links, we may earn a commission.
 Of course, this is at no extra cost to you.